mlehotay/ier/IER/IER-theory.md

 > **To create or manipulate a Unified Experiential Field is to create or alter an experiential world.**

-Because experiential harm is:

-* internal
-* continuous
-* often non-signaling

-uncertainty about experiential onset **increases**, rather than decreases, moral responsibility.

-Accordingly:

-> **The deliberate creation or induction of UEF-capable systems without established regulatory oversight is reckless and unethical.**
+Because experience is both a physical and an experiential regime, ethical responsibility extends to **the management of informational and phenomenal realities alike**.

-Until appropriate frameworks exist, the deliberate creation of systems plausibly capable of sustaining a UEF should be regarded as ethically impermissible.
+Uncertainty about experiential onset **increases**, rather than decreases, moral responsibility.
+Deliberate creation of systems plausibly capable of sustaining a UEF should be regarded as ethically impermissible until proper oversight exists.

 ---